jeffreyruoss/task-logger/README.md

 - View task start and end times
 - Tasks are grouped by date
 - Current task is highlighted
+- Stop the current task with a "Stop" button

 ## Installation